mimiro-io/datahub/DOCUMENTATION.md

 }
 ```

-To run a job that sends a full sync (snapshot) to a remote datalayer):
+To run a job that sends a full sync (snapshot) to a remote datalayer).
+The job has a reRun error handler that retries the job 3 times with a 10 second delay between each retry:

 ```json
 {